ibm-cloud-docs/cloud-object-storage/encryption/hpcs.md

 5. In the **Source service** menu, select **Cloud Object Storage**.
 6. In the **Source service instance** menu, select the service instance to authorize.
 7. In the **Target service** menu, select **{{site.data.keyword.hscrypto}}**.
 8. In the **Target service instance** menu, select the service instance to authorize.
-The additional fields may be left blank.
 9. Enable the **Reader** role.
 10. Click **Authorize**.